BlackyDrum/ai-tutor/README.md

     // The maximum character count allowed per user message 'max_message_length' => 4096,

-    // Limits the number of previous messages considered for context in an ongoing conversation 'max_messages_included' => 15 // Include the last 15 messages for context

     // Note: The settings for 'max_requests', 'temperature', and 'max_response_tokens'
     // can be adjusted on a per-user basis for greater personalization and control.